 In order to take a closer look at the local impact of the refugee crisis, we have launched our ‘Cities & Refugees‘ project – aimed at fostering a Europe-wide dialogue between citizens, refugees and asylum seekers, NGOs, politicians, and European leaders.
 The emphasis is on connecting local, everyday life at the city level to decisions made in Brussels and national capitals.

 Today, we are looking at Penela in Portugal, a small municipality of less than 6,000 people.
 Roughly 30% of Penela’s population were aged 65+ in 2017 (which is more than 10% higher than the EU average).
-The community is one of many in Portugal which have welcomed Syrian refugees with open arms; they now host 21 refugees (and their first Syrian-Portuguese child was born recently).
+The community is one of many in Portugal which have welcomed Syrian refugees with open arms; they now host more than 20 refugees (and their first Syrian-Portuguese child was born in 2018).

 So, could refugees be part of the solution to Europe’s demographic crisis?
 Obviously, the number of asylum seekers coming to Europe is still small (even the one million estimated to have arrived in 2015 represents just 0.1% of the EU population, and would not be enough to slow down Europe’s demographic decline).
 Yet, in small communities like Penela it could make a real difference (especially considering that over 80% of asylum seekers in Europe are younger than 34).